-The field is illuminated almost homogeneously by artificial white light sources placed at a height greater than 2.5m above the field.
+The lighting conditions depend on the actual competition site.
+Lighting temperature may differ significantly from previous years, as only ceiling lights are used.
+The field is illuminated almost homogeneously by artificial white light sources placed at a height greater than 2.5m above the field presuming a sufficient bright and constant lighting on the field (i.e. no daylight).
 The brightness of the lighting is between 600lux and 1200lux.
 The brightness within the field does not vary more than 300lux.